One of my favourite parts of exploring is finding a good view to sit and admire the beauty surrounding me and think wow…

 I knew where this spot would be on the Greek island of Zakynthos so I hired a car and headed off to Navagio Beach.

-Zakynthos, otherwise known as Zante, is the most southerly of the Ionian Islands.
-With green valleys and lush picturesque countryside the drive to my destination was an enjoyable one.
+The Greek island of Zakynthos, otherwise known as Zante, is the most southerly of the Ionian Islands.
+With green valleys and lush picturesque countryside, the drive to my destination was an enjoyable one.

 A quick stop off for lunch in the capital town of Zakynthos.

 An earthquake in August 1953 along with fire and tidal waves destroyed the old town.
-Its history and architecture was lovingly rebuilt by the Zakynthos people to replicate the original buildings that once stood.
+Its history awasrchitecture were lovingly rebuilt by the Zakynthos people to replicate the original buildings that once stood.
 Today they blend into the hills around as if they had always been there.

 Time to head back to the car and carry on to Navagio Beach.